Portrait of an Unknown Woman: Description and reception

 Portrait of an Unknown Woman combines elements of the genre and portrait traditions in art.
 She is dressed in a black fur and velvet coat, fur hat, with leather gloves.
 The woman is seated on an open carriage at the Anichkov Bridge in Saint Petersburg.

-Her identity has not been established by art historians.
-Kramskoi titled the painting Unknown, and did not mention her in any of his letters or diaries, leading to much speculation and the painting's highly enigmatic reputation.
+The woman's identity has not been established by art historians.
+Kramskoi titled the painting Unknown and did not mention her in any of his letters or diaries, leading to much speculation and contributing to the painting's highly enigmatic reputation.

 The portrait was painted late in Kramskoi's life.
-He had begun his career as a rebel working outside of the establishment, and was early on expelled from the Russian Academy.
+He had begun his career as a rebel working outside of the establishment and was early on expelled from the Russian Academy.
 By 1883, he was at the height of his fame and reputation and working at the highest level of patronage, producing portraits of Czar Alexander III and his wife Maria Feodorovna.
 He was also one of the founders and leaders of The Wanderers.

 However, Portrait of an Unknown Woman caused a sensation when first exhibited, more as a result of the subject matter than the aesthetics of the work.
 A number of critics presumed that the woman was a prostitute.
 One critic described the painting as a portrayal of "a coquette in a carriage", while another wrote of "a provocatively beautiful woman, all in velvet and fur, throwing you a sneeringly sensuous glance from a luxurious carriage – is this not one of the effluvia of big cities that allow contemptible women dressed in outfits purchased for the price of their female chastity onto the streets".
 Kramskoi remarked, "Some people have said it is not known who this woman is.
 Is she decent, or does she sell herself?
 But within her is an entire epoch."

-Pavel Tretyakov refused to buy the painting for his gallery.
-However, its popularity quickly grew, in part as the beauty of sin became a popular theme amongst the following generation of Russian artists.
+Pavel Tretyakov refused to buy the painting for the Tretyakov.
+However, the painting's popularity quickly grew, in part as the beauty of sin became a popular theme with the following generation of Russian artists.
 It has been described as "unusually bright, densely painted, and relaxed.
 Kramskoi clearly tried to shine with his outstanding painterly mastery."

 The painting has been used as the cover for some editions of Leo Tolstoy's Anna Karenina.
-In 2008, Guggenheim curator Valerie Hillings observed that, "Many people just think she's sort of like Anna Karenina.
+In 2008, the Guggenheim curator Valerie Hillings observed that "many people just think she's sort of like Anna Karenina.
 She has that kind of special feel, that special Russianness".